oleobal/rockstar-interpreter/readme.md

 ### Operation

-`python3 rockstar.py <input.rock>`
+`python3 rockstar.py [input.rock]`

-Since this is line-per-line interpretation, an interactive mode is available : just run `python3 rkshell.py`
+Since this is line-per-line interpretation, an interactive mode is available : just run the executable without input files.

 ### Inner workings